erfanzar/EasyDeL/README.md

 ```

+> [!NOTE]
-you can use all of the llama models not just 'meta-llama/Llama-2-7b-chat-hf'
+> you can use all the llama models not just 'meta-llama/Llama-2-7b-chat-hf'

-'fp16' Or 'fp32' , 'bf16' are supported dtype

-make sure to use --use_prefix_tokenizer
+> float16 or float32 , bfloat16 are supported dtype and make sure to use --use_prefix_tokenizer,

-and you will get links or api to use model from gradio app chat/instruct or FastAPI apis
+> and you will get links or api to use model from gradio app chat/instruct or FastAPI apis

 ## RLHF(Reinforcement Learning From Human Feedback)

-`RLHF` or Reinforcement Learning From Human Feedback is Available At the moment, but it's still
+> RLHF or Reinforcement Learning From Human Feedback is Available At the moment, but it's still
-under heavy development , because i don't have enough experience with Reinforcement Learning at the moment so its still
+> under heavy development , because I don't have enough experience with Reinforcement Learning at the moment so its
+> still
-in beta version but it's works and ill soon release a Tutorial For that
+> in beta version but it's works and ill soon release a Tutorial For that

 ## FineTuning

 with using EasyDel FineTuning LLM (CausalLanguageModels) are easy as much as possible with using Jax and Flax
 and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your
-own *_MPT / LLama / Falcon / OPT / GPT-J / GPT-Neox / Palm / T5_*
-or any other models supported by EasyDel
+own Model

 Days Has Been Passed and now using easydel in Jax is way more similar to HF/PyTorch Style
 now it's time to finetune our model